meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 # Status-Realm-Response-Code Attribute

 This section defines a new RADIUS attribute, Status-Realm-Response-Code (TBD).
-This is of type tlv, as defined in [RFC8044], section 3.13.
+This has data type tlv, as defined in [RFC8044], section 3.13.
 It contains 3 sub-attributes:

 * Response-Code (Type = 1)
 * Hop-Count (Type = 2)
 * Responding-Server (Type = 3)

-Response-Code is of type 'integer', as defined in [RFC8044], Section 3.1.
+Response-Code has data type 'integer', as defined in [RFC8044], Section 3.1.
 Exactly one Response-Code sub-attribute MUST be included in in every Status-Realm-Response-Code attribute.
 It will contain one of the following values:

 ~~~~
    0        The target realm is available